-All sanctions are fair, open, and honest and treat all participants with respect.
-Suspension is a last resort as a sanction and can only be authorised by the principal.
-Learners who show consistent dysregulated behaviours should be taken to an area away from other learners, with a member of staff, for a limited period for a 1-2-1 restorative conversation.
-The decision to remove a learner from a lesson can be taken by any member of staff but should be led by the teacher leading the lesson.
-Learners may after a period of cooling off and reflection may ask to go back to the original lesson, this is solely at the discretion of the staff facilitating the lesson.
-Learners will be given work to complete outside of the classroom.
-The aims of the removal are:
+All sanctions given are fair, open and honest, treating all participants with respect.
+Fixed term suspensions are a last resort as a sanction and are only authorised by the Principal.

+Learners who are presenting consistent dysregulated behaviour should be taken away from the classroom to a space away from other learners, with a member of staff, for a period of time for a 1-2-1 conversation, following their proactive support plan.
+The decision to remove a learner from the lesson should be led by the staff member leading the lesson, but any member of staff can make the decision.
+After the learner is calmed and regulated after a period of reflection they may return to the lesson, at the discretion of staff.
+Learners will be given work to complete outside of the lesson.

+The purposes and aims of removing learners from lessons are:

-- To allow other learners the opportunity to learn without distraction. - To support learners to modify negative behaviour. - To give learners the opportunity to calm down and discuss with a TA/Keyworker what is bothering them. - To allow learners thinking time to reflect on what led to removal. - To deal with incidents that affect the learning of others. - To encourage learners to take responsibility for their own behaviour. - To support the school's policies on behaviour.
+- To give learners the opportunity to calm down and discuss the situation with a staff member. - To allow learners time to reflect on what led to their removal - To encourage learners to take responsibility for their own behaviour choices - To allow other learners the opportunity to learn without distraction